eeyrxig/js-arrays-lab/README.md

 ### Testing using Automated Test Cases

 Your instructors have written some test cases in the file `answers.text.js`.
-DO NOT change anything in this file.
-These tests cases are very similar to the test cases you might have seen on CodeWars.

 From the terminal run `npm install` to install dependencies.
-You only have to run this command once per lab/assignment.
+You only have to run this command once per repository.

 Then run `npm test` to see the results.